questionlp/minima-plex/README.md

 # minima-plex

-minima-plex is a fork of the the Jekyll theme, [Minima](https://github.com/jekyll/minima).
+minima-plex is a fork of the the Jekyll theme, [Minima](https://github.com/jekyll/minima) (originally developed by Parker Moore and the minima contributors).

 ![minima-plex Theme Preview](/screenshot.png)